Recently updated on February 12th, 2023 at 05:50 pm

 I had a customer ask me how to calculate Feeds and Speeds for Trochoidal Milling with G-Wizard Calculator the other day.
 G-Wizard is a perfect tool for finding these Feeds and Speeds, but first, what is Trochoidal Milling?

-Trochoidal Milling is a High Speed Machining (HSM) technique that moves the tool in a shape called a “Trochoid.”
-The link shows the derivation of what a Trochoid is, but here’s a typical Trochoidal Toolpath:
+Trochoidal Milling is a High Speed Machining (HSM) technique that moves the cutting tool in a shape called a “Trochoid.”
+The link shows the derivation of what a Trochoid is, but here’s a typical Trochoidal Tool Path for slot milling:

-The idea is each cut is a circular arc rather than moving down the slot in a straight line.
-The advantage of Trochoidal Milling is it keeps a constant load on the cutter so you can run higher feeds and speeds.
-Some Trochoidal paths create a more “D” shaped toolpath and don’t do a complete circle each time, which can be faster than the full circles.
+The idea is each cut consists of continuous spiral tool paths rather than moving down the slot in a straight line as you would with Conventional Milling.
+The advantage of Trochoidal Milling is it keeps a constant load on the cutting tool so you can run higher feeds and speeds.
+Some Trochoidal paths create a more “D” shaped tool path and don’t do a complete circle each time, which can be faster than the full circles.